antosmichael07/Raylib-Cube-Image/README.md

 # Raylib Cube Texture

-Simple library that makes it possible to draw cubes with 2D textures.<br>
+Simple library that makes it possible to draw cubes with 2D textures.<hr>
 Install with `go get github.com/antosmichael07/Raylib-Cube-Texture`

 ## Example